 The Story of the Pulitzer Decision

-After controversies in prior years, including 1929’s debacle in which Richard Burton (of the novel jury) apparently released the winner early, the Novel Jury settled on a three man group that would judge the award winners for years to come: Albert Paine, Mark Twain’s literary executor and author of his biography, Robert M. Lovett, and Jefferson B. Fletcher.
+After controversies in prior years, including 1929’s debacle in which Richard Burton (of the novel jury) apparently released the winner early, the Novel Jury then settled on a three-man group that would judge the award winners for years to come: Albert Paine, Mark Twain’s literary executor and author of his biography, Robert M. Lovett, and Jefferson B. Fletcher.
 Each man supported a different novel.
 Fletcher supported Laughing Boy, Lovett supported Mary Lee’s It’s a Great War, and Paine supported Thomas Wolfe’s Look Homeward, Angel.
 Ultimately they settled on Laughing Boy, but still made their preferences public, perhaps as a slight to the Pulitzer Board which had sometimes overturned the recommendations of the Novel Jury in delivering the awards.